zheminzhou/EToKi/README.md

   -q QUERY, --query QUERY
                         file name for the queried assembly in multi-FASTA format.
   -t TAXON, --taxon TAXON
                         Taxon database to compare with.
-Only support Escherichia -p PREFIX, --prefix PREFIX
+                        Only support Escherichia (default) for the moment.
+  -p PREFIX, --prefix PREFIX
                         prefix for intermediate files.
+Default: EBEis
 ~~~~~~~~~~~

-## isCRISPOL - *ab initio* prediction of CRISPOL array for *Salmonella enterica* serovar Typhimurium
+## isCRISPOL - *in silico* prediction of CRISPOL array for *Salmonella enterica* serovar Typhimurium
+CRISPOL is an oligo based Typhimurium sub-typing method described in ([Fabre et al., PLoS ONE, 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0036995)).
+We use the direct repeats (DRs) and spacers in the Typhimurium CPRISR array to predict CRISPOL types from genomic assemblies.
 ~~~~~~~~~~~
 usage: EToKi.py isCRISPOL [-h] [N [N ...]]

-EToKi.py isCRISPOL
+in silico Typhimurium subtyping using CRISPOL scheme (Fabre et al., PLoS ONE, 2012)

 positional arguments:
   N           FASTA files containing assemblies of S. enterica Typhimurium.